 This ultra gentle formulation contains an infusion of sage and cucumber extracts to cool, soothe and nourish skin.
 It rinses clean without leaving an irritating residue or upsetting pH levels.

-AMPERNA® Probiotic+ DS Soothing Serum reduces the appearance of redness as well as cooling and soothing irritated skin so it is great skincare for rosacea.
+AMPERNA® Probiotic+ DS Soothing Serum helps to reduce the appearance of redness as well as cooling and soothing irritated skin so it is great skincare for rosacea.
 The zinc and copper gluconates help to limit bacterial proliferation and replenish the skin barrier.

 AMPERNA® Probiotic+ DS Soothing Serum contains a unique probiotic complex that helps promote the appearance of fresh skin.